mattmassicotte/ConcurrencyRecipes/Recipes/Structured.md

                     // we must move back to this actor here to access its state, referencing the unique continuation id Task { await self.cancelContinuation(with: id) }
                 }
-            case (nil, false):
+            case .empty:
-                // this is the first request with no other pending continuations
+                // this is the first request with no other pending continuations.
+It's critical that we make a synchronous state transition to ensure new callers are routed correctly. self.state = .pending([:])

                 do {
                     let value = try await makeValue()

-                    resumeAllContinuations(with: .success(value))
+                    fill(with: .success(value))

                     return value
                 } catch {
-                    resumeAllContinuations(with: .failure(error))
+                    fill(with: .failure(error))

                     throw error
                 }